thoughtbot/laptop/README.md

 * [Node.js] and [npm], for running apps and installing JavaScript packages
 * [Ruby] stable for writing general-purpose code
 * [Yarn] for managing JavaScript packages
+* [Rosetta 2] for running tools that are not supported in Apple silicon processors

 [Bundler]: http://bundler.io/
 [ImageMagick]: http://www.imagemagick.org/